This article explains why some people are 100x more productive and make 100x more money than you!

 How many people do you know who have wanted to lose weight, change careers, or make more money and yet have failed to realize their goal?

-Making changes and going for goals does require energy and if you are not motivated, you won’t have the energy to apply the effort required to succeed.
+Making changes and going for goals require energy; if you are not motivated, you won’t have the energy to apply the effort required to succeed.
 But what if you are doing it all wrong and applying your efforts to the wrong areas?
 When you apply leverage to the right area, what was difficult becomes easy.
 The hard part then becomes figuring out where to apply the leverage!

 This Changes Everything!